distribution/distribution/doc/SPEC.md

 will proceed and the first to complete will be stored in the registry (Note: we may modify this to prevent dogpile with some locking mechanism).

-### Access Control

-Company X would like to control which developers can push to which repositories.
-By leveraging the URI format of the V2 registry, they can control who is able to access which repository, who can pull images and who can push layers.

-## Dependencies

-Initially, a V2 client will be developed in conjunction with the new registry service to facilitate rich testing and verification.
-Once this is ready, the new client will be used in docker to communicate with V2 registries.

-## Proposal
+## Overview

-This section covers proposed client flows and details of the proposed API endpoints.
+This section covers client flows and details of the API endpoints.
 All endpoints will be prefixed by the API version and the repository name:

     /v2/<name>/